Nakama, the original term for True Companions, came from anime and manga; and to no one's surprise, you'll find a ton of examples here.

 In an episode of Hell Girl, Hone-Onna asks if Ren considers her and Wanyuudo to be True Companions, and is patently dismayed when he replies that he does not.
 He later mutters to himself that he actually sees them as kazoku, family, which implies that this is the only thing closer than a true companion.
 This is especially poignant as none of them actually have ever had families.
 Enma Ai is also considered a True Companion as well: they'd do anything for her, and her extremely rare moments of warmth are reserved for them.

 Yes, even Hiei who might not seem like this most of the time.
-But after watching all of Chapter Black.
-You can tell he truly cares for his friends.
+But after watching all of Chapter Black, you can tell he truly cares for his friends to actually contribute to stopping the opening of the tunnel to demon world.

 The Lagoon Company and Hotel Moscow in Black Lagoon, both to themselves and each other.
 The reason why the Hotel Moscow unit under Balalaika act the way they do is because they used to be a unit of the Soviet Army, and so therefore their bond is that of soldiers.
 However, Balalaika's relationship to the Lagoon Company, a band of mercenaries that are not always on the same side as her, but who she is quite friendly to, is a good example of true companionship.
 Revy and Eda's relationship is another good example.